Are you thinking about getting a reverse mortgage? In this article, I’ll go over reverse mortgage pros and cons.

 Reverse mortgages have been popularly marketed as a great means of getting cash for older adults for paying off expenses or creating an income stream.
 While it does sound like a great financial tool, you’ll have to do your own due diligence to avoid foreclosures, outliving the income provided, and fulfilling the requirements to avoid termination.

 Quick disclaimer: the information that I’m providing is for educational purposes only.
-Please seek a professional adviser if you’re looking for financial or tax advice.
+Please seek a professional if you’re looking for financial or tax advice.

 Let’s get started…